rtlabs-com/p-net/doc/profinet_basics.rst

 (for start-up messages) into smaller fragments.
 Operating systems, for example Linux, have a competing mechanism to split frames into fragments.

-If sending a large chunk of data via UDP in Linux, it is automatically splitted into fragments.
+If sending a large chunk of data via UDP in Linux, it is automatically split into fragments.
 The maximum transfer unit (MTU) is often 1500 bytes, including the IP header (but not the Ethernet header).
 An IP header is typically 20 bytes, but some rarely used options would make it larger.